Welcome to Xinyin Ma(马欣尹)’s website!

 I am currently a Ph.D candidate in Learning and Vision Lab @ NUS from August 2022, advised by Prof.Xinchao Wang.
 Previously I obtained my master degree in computer science from Zhejiang University where I was advised by Prof.Weiming Lu.
 I obtained my bachelor degree in software engineering also in Zhejiang University and got the honor degree from Chu Kochen College.

-I’m currently conducting some research in efficient learning, including:
+Currently, I’m conducting research in efficient learning, including:

 🌲 The efficiency of the Language Model and Diffusion Model.